Pungyeon/clean-go-article/proposal.md

 ## Preface

+The motivation behind writing this document, is to create a resource (and eventually a reference) for the Go community, which will help developers write cleaner code.
+This benefits every one of us.
+Whether we are writing code by ourselves, or writing code in larger teams.
+Establishing good paradigms for writing clean code and ensuring that this is available for everyone, will help prevent many meaningless hours on trying to understand and parse others (and our own) code.

+<center style="font-style: italic">We don’t read code, we <b>decode</b> it - Peter Seibel </center>

+The matter of the fact is, as Peter Seibel put it.
+We decode code and we honestly can't help encoding it, in some way, shapre or form.
+This document, will be a precursor for us, to make sure that our encoding method is effective.
+We want our code to be usable, readable and maintainable.

 Clean Code, is the pragmatic concept of ensuring readable and maintanable code.
 Clean Code establishes trust in the codebase and will steer developers away from introducing bugs.
-Clean Code will also establish much more stability in development speed, which typically will take a nose dive in the later stages of projects, due to higher risk of increasing bugs when introducing changes, as the codebase expands.
+Clean Code will also establish much more stability in development speed, which typically takes a nose dive in the later stages of projects, due to higher risk of increasing bugs when introducing changes, as the codebase expands.

-The document will start with a simple and short introduction of the fundamentals behind writing clean code and will thereafter transition into concrete refactoring examples.
+This document will start with a simple and short introduction to the fundamentals behind writing clean code and will thereafter transition into concrete refactoring examples, more specific to Go.
 The aim of the document is to deliver the message of how easy it is to write clean code and how easy is it to write code, when it's clean.

 ## Context
 * [Introduction to Clean Code](#Introduction-to-Clean-Code)